somasis/musl-wiki/mathematical-library.md

-Neither gcc nor clang supports the FENV_ACCESS pragma, in which case they should assume FENV_ACCESS ON for all code for safety, however both compilers assume FENV_ACCESS OFF and do agressive fp optimizations which cannot be turned off.
+Neither gcc nor clang supports the FENV_ACCESS pragma, in which case they should assume FENV_ACCESS ON for all code for safety, however both compilers assume FENV_ACCESS OFF and do aggressive fp optimizations which cannot be turned off.

 For the gcc issues see <http://gcc.gnu.org/wiki/FloatingPointMath>